Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

-$\hcm{1}$ \textsl{Assumption $(H)$ with $Y_t = (X_t, N_t)$ implies \RDc : }
+\paragraph{Assumption $(H)$ with $Y_t = (X_t, N_t)$ implies \textup{$(A3)$}} :

-The proof of \RDc\, is a bit similar but much more technical because the reference measure is now in the upper-bound, so that we can no longer neglect trajectories exiting $K'$.
-We will see in Subsection \ref{sec:etD} that we can choose $\cD_c$ to be of the form $\cD_n$ for $n$ sufficiently large.
-Since the support of $\alc$ is included in $\cD_1$, we wish to prove~:
+The proof of \textup{$(A3)$}\, is a bit similar but much more technical because the reference measure is now in the upper-bound, so that we can no longer neglect trajectories exiting $\cD'$.
+W.l.o.g., we consider $E$ to be of the form $\cD_\ell$ for $\ell$ sufficiently large.
+Since the support of $\zeta$ is included in $\cD_1$, we wish to prove that there exists $\cp >0$ such that for any $y_1 \in \cD_1$ and $y_E\in E$:

-where we can choose here $0< \tp_{\alpha}< \tp$ arbitrary ($\cp$ depending on this choice). $\REqu$ directly implies \RDc\, with the functions $f_s(y) = \PR_y(s - t_\alpha <\ext)$ --and the Markov property.
+where we can choose here $0< \tp_{\alpha}< \tp$ arbitrary ($\cp$ depending on this choice). $\Req{Reach}$ directly implies \textup{$(A3)$}\, with the functions $f_s(y) = \PR_y(s - t_\alpha <\ext)$, and the Markov property.

-In the step 4 of the proof given in Section~4 of \cite{ChpLyap}, \mbox{N. Champagnat} and D. Villemonais used a trick to obtain results such as \REqu.
-Their idea is to apply the Harnack inequality on some regular and compact domain $\cD_c \subset \cR \subset \Y$, with $d(\cD_c, \partial \cR) >0$ while approximating the function :
+In the step 4 of the proof given in Section~4 of \cite{ChpLyap}, \mbox{N. Champagnat} and D. Villemonais used a trick to obtain results such as \Req{Reach}.
+Their idea is to apply the parabolic Harnack inequality on some regular and compact domain $\mathcal{R}$ such that $E \subset \mathcal{R} \subset \cX$ and $d(E, \partial \mathcal{R}) >0$ while approximating the function: